 We have completed the reporters installation, but we still need the export Postman collection that we want to execute and translate to our HTML reports.

 This can be done using Postman by just selecting Export in the collection folder and then saving them as a *json file.

 We also have to export the environment and save it as a *json file.

 This is our last step in creating the HTML reports.

-First, we need to open the cmd and access the folder where we saved our JSON files (for example, cd C:\Users\YourName\ExportedJSONs).
+First, we need to open the cmd and access the folder where we saved our Postman JSON to HTML files (for example, cd C:\Users\YourName\ExportedJSONs).

 Once we access this folder, we can execute the files inside it by using this command: